|Trail on the ABC|

 encountered along the Trail and

 a key is available to users.
-Detail on where keys can be obtained can be found in the guidebook.
+Detail on how a key can be obtained will be found in the guidebook.